karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 Host:
 ```

-Will cause Kong to send the following request to your upstream service:
+Will cause Qordoba to send the following request to your upstream service:

 ```http
 GET /path/to/resource HTTP/1.1